cucumber/docs/content/docs/guides/10-minute-tutorial.md

 {{% /block %}}

-You now have a simple project with Cucumber installed.
+You now have a small project with Cucumber installed.

 # Verify Cucumber installation